From Silos to Systems — Monitored.Reported.

 Indigenous Climate Monitoring Partners

-Community-based monitoring data remains isolated from national datasets.
-Indigenous knowledge systems not integrated into climate policy evidence base.
+Community-based monitoring generates valuable data that could enrich national datasets.
+An opportunity exists to integrate Indigenous knowledge systems into the climate policy evidence base while preserving data sovereignty.

 Solution